 Step #1: "When this happens… [Get Conversation Data from Continually]"

 - Pull in the data from your recent test conversation, be absolutely sure that you have answered all of the variables before doing so.
 Example image:

 Step #2: "Do this: [Lookup Spreadsheet Row in Google Sheets]"

 Now that the organization has been created in the first single-step zap, Zapier needs a data point to use in order to find the new Organization/Org ID in Pipedrive before you can create a new contact and attach them to the organization.
 Here's what to do next:

 - Connect your Google Sheets account and connect Zapier to the correct Spreadsheet and worksheet.

 - Zapier will show you different column names from the sheet, choose “Name”.
-We will search by the contact's name instead of the organization they are with because full names are unique whereas an organization might be repeated more than once.
+We will search by the contact's name instead of their organization because full names are unique, whereas an organization's name might be repeated more than once.